maswiebe/maswiebe.github.io/assets/cook_replication.md

 -----------------------

 Cook has two measures of patents per year: (1) using the year the patent was applied for, and (2) using the year the patent was granted.
-Figure 1 reports Black (and white) patents per million using grant year, while Figure 2 shows Black patents per million using application year.
+In the paper, Figure 1 reports Black (and white) patents per million using grant year, while Figure 2 shows Black patents per million using application year.
 Comparing the two graphs, we immediately see that the scale differs by a factor of about 10.
 Here I merge the two datasets and plot the application-year and grant-year variables on the same graph.